RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 Request ID: 30d16f4250df0d0d82ec2af2ebb60728
 ~~~

-There we go, our VM was cloned, at least the backend storage volume was cloned and we created a new virtual machine from it.
+Our VM was cloned!
+At least the backend storage volume was cloned and we created a new virtual machine from it.
 Now you're probably thinking "wow, that was a lot of work just to clone a VM", and you'd be right!
 There's a much more simple workflow via the UI, and one that copies over all of the same configuration without us having to define a new VM ourselves.
 Let's first delete our clone, and then we'll move onto re-cloning the original via the UI:

 ```execute-1
 oc delete vm/fc34-clone dv/fc34-clone pvc/fc34-clone